wdcossey/SciterCore/README.md

 SciterCore is based off the work done by [Ramon F. Mendes](https://github.com/ramon-mendes) on [SciterSharp](https://github.com/ramon-mendes/SciterSharp)

-** `SciterCore` is `NOT` backwards compatible with `SciterSharp`, you can't simply change the packages and hope things will work, changes will need to be made.
+** `SciterCore` is `NOT` backwards compatible with `SciterSharp`, simply changing the packages and hoping things will work is futile, changes will need to be made.

 1. **Why SciterCore if SciterSharp exists?**

-    SciterCore aims to bring Sciter to .Net Core developers, the end goal of this project is to build Sciter applications using .Net Core w/o the need for Xamarin/Mono.
+    SciterCore aims to bring Sciter to `.Net Core 3.x` and `.Net 5.x` developers, the end goal of this project is to build Sciter applications using .Net Core w/o the need for Xamarin/Mono.

-    While I will do my best to add support for WinForms, WPF, Xamarin, etc. these are not high priority, the goal is .Net Core (and .Net 5+).
+    Support for `.Net Framework 4.6.x` (`WinForms`, `WPF`, `Xamarin`, etc) applications is limited, functionality may be limited and/or missing.

     I have spent many hours cleaning up and tuning the project, modifying the code to make it simpler to use as well as adding support for newer versions of Sciter.